 Study abroad at Osaka University – overview of life and study at OU with pages dedicated to where we are, why OU, admission, support, about the campuses, FAQs, and all the OU handbooks for download.

-Osaka School of International Public Policy has an International Student Office (ISO) located in room 205 of the OSIPP building.
+Osaka School of International Public Policy has an Global Community Office (formerly the International Student Office) located in room 205 of the OSIPP building.
 The Office is there to support both our International and Japanese students.
-Please check back later for opening times.
-Some of the social events and support include: international café; general advice for students; English advice; help with internships and study abroad; and information in student life and emergencies
+Some of the social events and support include: international café; general advice for students; English advice; help with internships and study abroad; and information in student life and emergencies.

 OSIPP’s home is at OU’s Toyonaka Campus.
 Osaka University has 3 campuses, one in each of the cities of Suita, Toyonaka, and Minoh.
 Additionally, there are major transportation hubs in the same general area, Osaka International Airport, a major highway junction (“Suita”) shared by 3 Kansai expressways, and Shin-Osaka Station (a train station that also provides service for the bullet trains and the Osaka subway system).
 All three campuses are in quiet residential areas adjacent to and serviced by the Osaka Monorail lines.